 If you have any questions about publishing with SAGE, please visit the SAGE Journal Solutions Portal

-Indian Journal of Psychological Medicine is an open access, double-blind peer-reviewed journal.
+Indian Journal of Psychological Medicine is an open access, double-anonymize peer-reviewed journal.
 Each article accepted by peer review is made freely available online immediately upon publication, is published under a Creative Commons license and will be hosted online in perpetuity.
 There is no charge for submitting a paper to the journal.

 Before submitting your manuscript to Indian Journal of Psychological Medicine, please ensure you have read the Aims & Scope.

 The Journal accepts the following paper types for publication:

 - Original Articles: These should only include original findings from high-quality planned research studies such as experimental designs, outcome studies, case–control series, surveys with high response rates, randomized controlled trials, intervention studies, studies of screening and diagnostic tests, and cost-effectiveness analyses.
 The word limit is 5,000, excluding references and the abstract.
 The abstract should be in a structured format (Background, Methods, Results, and Conclusions) and within 250 words.
 After the abstract, include 2-3 short sentences as "Key messages" from the work.
 The article text should be divided into Introduction, Material and Methods, Results, and Discussion.
 The maximum number of tables allowed in the print version is six.
 If needed, more tables and other materials like videos can be published as online supplementary material.

 - Review Articles: These are systematic and critical assessments of the literature.
 Review articles should include an abstract of not more than 250 words describing the purpose of the review, collection and analysis of data, and the main conclusions.
 The word limit is 5,000 words, excluding references and abstract.
 The maximum number of tables allowed is six.
 If needed, more tables and other materials can be published as online supplementary material.